grebtsew/Object-and-facial-detection-in-python/README.md

 After this tutorial you will have a fair idea about how to work with tensorflow.

-# Further Testing and Facial detection
+# Further Testing and Facial detection, good practice
 Now you know the basics of object detection.

-So i looked closer at facial recognition in tensorflow and found this: (2) https://github.com/habrman/FaceRecognition
+I wanted to look closer at facial recognition in tensorflow and found this: (2) https://github.com/habrman/FaceRecognition

-A repo where a modell for facial detection is used and landmarks to find a couple of spots on the face.
+Repo (2) is a modell for facial detection and uses landmarks to find a couple of spots on the face.
 The modell from this repo can be used in the first tutorial too.

-With this starting knowledge of how to detect faces and some attributes i wanted to take it to the next level.
+With this starting knowledge of how to detect faces and some attributes I wanted to take it to the next level.
 And found this tutorial:
 https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78